12 Best Character Reference Letter Samples (Written for Friend)

 Be honest

 As much as you want to be more convincing to help your friend get the job, always be honest.
-Avoid exaggerating any quality of the applicant.
+Avoid exaggerating the quality of the applicant.
 There are always ways you can be more persuasive without giving false information.
-Falsifying information in the reference letter hurts the candidate’s chances of getting the job.
+Falsifying information in the letter hurts the candidate’s chances of getting the job.

 Make your letter easy to comprehend

-Always create a reference letter that is easy to understand.
-Most reviewers will be scanning multiple reference letters to obtain the relevant information and keywords.
+Always create a letter that is easy to understand.
+Most reviewers will be scanning multiple letters to obtain the relevant information and keywords.
 Make it easier for them to get to know the applicant’s strongest qualities by structuring the letter appropriately.
-Use casual vocabulary, short, concise sentences, well-spaced words, short paragraphs, and avoid repetition.
+Use casual vocabulary, short, concise sentences, well-spaced words, and short paragraphs, and avoid repetition.
 The easier the letter will be to understand, the easier it will be to go through it in its entirety.

 Remain positive